Monitoring your Parkinson's

 If you live alone:

-- Do you have someone who helps you with your Parkinson’s who doesn’t live with you (for example a daughter or son or friend who does your shopping for you or takes you to hospital appointments) or do you cope entirely on your own?
+- Do you have someone who helps you with your Parkinson’s (for example a daughter or son or friend who does your shopping for you or takes you to hospital appointments) or do you manage entirely on your own?

 - What aspects (if any) of living on your own make it hard for you to cope?